jmnarloch/trie/README.md

 | TroveCharHashMapTrie       |      320       |
 | KolobokeCharHashMapTrie    |      376       |

 Measured using [JAMM](https://github.com/jbellis/jamm).
-The memory sized includes the object overhead and padding.
+The memory size includes the object overhead and padding.

 * HashMapTrie - the size appears to be size of empty HashMap, but it expands when new entries are being added.